Vital Circuit: A Tour of Silicon Valley Historic Sites

 Cupertino, CA 95014

 While at Homestead High School in 1971, Jobs met a recent graduate whose aptitude with electronics was legendary.
-Together they cooked up pranks using electronic signals to drive others nuts.
+Together they cooked up pranks.
 For one prank, Jobs’ new friend Steve Wozniak developed a digital frequency counter that mimicked the tone used by the phone company to allow long distance calls to go through for free.
-After calling all over the globe, Jobs had a bright idea.
-They could build and sell the devices.
-After peddling a hundred or so, they ran afoul of the authorities and their enterprise cam to a screeching halt.
+After calling all over the globe, they were forced to stop.

 2066 Crist Dr.